A Good Diet Can Help Promote Overall Pet Health

 The plant-source Omega-3, alpha-linolenic acid, does not provide the full benefits of EPA and DHA; and our pets can’t convert it.
 The easiest and best way to supplement these essential fatty acids is with fish oil, such as salmon, sardine, anchovy, or cod liver oil.
 These oils contain EPA and DHA in the precise form needed by our cats and dogs.
 Make sure the oil you choose is free of toxic heavy metals and other contaminants, and that it is formulated especially for pets, to avoid the added vitamins and flavorings that human products typically contain.
 Supplementing with natural fish oil can help facilitate your companion's health in many ways:

 - Supports the immune system

-- Supports healthy cardiovascular function and heart health
+- Supports healthy cardiovascular function

-- Supports proper brain and eye development in growing kittens and puppies
+- Supports proper brain and eye function

 Minerals tend to be much more stable over time, so replacing them is not a concern.
-However, processed commercial pet foods contain an excess of most minerals, making supplementation potentially hazardous if certain minerals, such as zinc, become excessive.
+However, processed commercial pet foods may contain an excess of most minerals, making supplementation potentially hazardous if certain minerals, such as zinc, become excessive.
 If your pet is eating a good quality natural pet food, large amounts of minerals in a supplement are unnecessary.

 If you are feeding homemade food, it’s important to recognize that many common recipes are deficient in essential vitamins and minerals.
 Many whole food sources no longer contain the high vitamin content they had in the past due to depleted soils and modern farming practices.
-All essential minerals, particularly calcium, do need to be supplemented in homemade diets.
+All essential minerals, particularly calcium, need to be supplemented in homemade diets.
 For cats, taurine and other feline-specific nutrients also need to be added.

 As with any other supplement, all multivitamins are not created equal, and not every dog or cat needs the full dosage suggested on the label.
-While supplementing for “insurance” is helpful, too much of a good thing can be harmful.
+While supplementing can be helpful, too much of a good thing can be harmful.
 If you are feeding a fresh food that is professionally formulated, then your companion does not likely need the full dose of a daily vitamin; half would likely suffice.
 If you are feeding homemade food, then a full dose of a multivitamin supplement is a good idea.
 Also, when feeding homemade food or raw food, pay close attention to the calcium content of the food and be sure to supplement if need be.
-Raw diets tend to be higher in phosphorus, and calcium must be supplemented to insure a proper balance.
+Raw diets tend to be higher in phosphorus, and calcium should be supplemented to insure a proper balance.

 You know your dog or cat best, so watch them closely and notice when they seem livelier or more sluggish, when their eyes are brighter, or their coat is a bit more shiny or dull, and adjust your supplement regimen to meet their needs.
-If you are unsure or overwhelmed by the process of choosing supplements, consulting with a holistic veterinarian can set you and your companion on course with a healthy diet and supplement regimen that meets your lifestyle and your companion’s health needs.
+If you're unsure or overwhelmed by the process of choosing supplements, consulting with a holistic veterinarian can set you and your companion on course with a healthy diet and supplement regimen that meets your lifestyle and your companion’s health needs.

 Extra Support for Puppies and Kittens

 Holistic vets often recommend starting dogs on extra support for joint health at the age of 8-9 years old, and cats at the first signs of stiffness.
-A good joint supplement including glucosamine and chondroitin, as well as MSM, can be extremely helpful in reducing the symptoms of arthritis and joint degeneration.
-Supplements with ingredients like bromelain, Boswellia, and Chinese herbal formulas can be added for additional joint support as needed.
+A good joint supplement including glucosamine and chondroitin, as well as MSM, can be extremely helpful in helping support joint flexibility and mobility.
+Supplements with some herbal ingredients, like turmeric, bromelain, Boswellia, and Chinese herbal formulas can also be added to help maintain proper joint nutrition.
 Note that most joint supplements require several weeks to reach optimal effect.